WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ### Conveying the signed headers

-HTTP headers are traditionally munged by proxies, making it impossible to guarantee that the client will see the same sequence of bytes as the author wrote.
-In the HTTPS world, we have more end-to-end header integrity, but it's still likely that there are enough TLS-terminating proxies that the author's signatures would tend to break before getting to the client.
+HTTP headers are traditionally munged by proxies, making it impossible to guarantee that the client will see the same sequence of bytes as the publisher published.
+In the HTTPS world, we have more end-to-end header integrity, but it's still likely that there are enough TLS-terminating proxies that the publisher's signatures would tend to break before getting to the client.

 There's also no way in current HTTP for the response to a client-initiated request (Section 8.1 of {{RFC7540}}) to convey the request headers it expected